HX2003/ttihp-delay/docs/build.md

 This is mixed-signal design, with the `hx_delay_bank` analog macro block being layout by hand, and the digital register control logic written in verilog.
 Librelane performs place-and-route for the digital block, and integrates the hand-crafted analog macro block.

-Note of caution ⚠️: The IHP Open PDK is in active development, and the directory structure is expected to change, so scripts/commands may need to be updated.
+Caution ⚠️: The IHP Open PDK is in active development, and the PDK's directory structure is expected to change, so scripts/commands may need to be updated.

+Caution ⚠️: The design was characterized for SG13G2 not SG13CMOS5L, as the latter was just newly introduced.
+Based on the process specification documents provided, they should be similar, though slight differences in parasitics are expected due to the loss of metal layers in the latter.

 ## Project Structure